 1949 'skunk-works' computation of π - suggested by von Neumann - to 2,037 places in 70 hrs.
+Origin of the term 'bug'?

 Ramanujan-type Series The ENIACalculator Reduced Complexity Algorithms Modern Calculation Records A Few Trillion Digits of Pi

 SPEED/MEMORY: A 1.5GHz Pentium does 3 million adds/sec.
 ENIAC did 5,000 - 1,000 times faster than any earlier machine.
 The first stored-memory computer, ENIAC could store 200 digits.